An interview with Stefan MehI about the current state of affairs.

 What’s the underlying idea behind the name “Archive of the Future,” what sort of challenges does this extraordinary building project pose and are there specific ideas for the future already in motion?
 Stefan Mehl, Managing Director of the development company R+G Shareholding-GmbH in Lichtenfels, describes the current state of affairs and offers information on the status of this major project, located in the heart of the city.

 For many “Archive of the Future” remains an abstract term.
 And yet the building’s progress is under scrutiny every day.
 After all, there’s almost no way around it when you’re in the city centre.
-Most people are quite conscious of the fact that there’s a very special project taking shape here, just a stone’s throw from city hall.
+Most people are quite conscious of the fact that there’s a very special project taking shape here, just beside city hall.
 But when people talk about it, they often don’t mention it directly.
 Instead, they’ll talk about “the building that’s going up on market square.”
 This is why we decided to speak to the building developer about the current situation.
 Stefan Mehl represents R+G Shareholding GmbH Lichtenfels, whose two other managing directors Günter and Robert Hofmann were the initiators of the “Archive of the Future.”

 – Mr Mehl, how are things progressing with your major development project on market square?